MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Handling-Events-with-Microsoft-.NET-Framework-Interoperability.md

 -   Events must adhere to the delegation event model of the .NET Framework.
 For more information about this model, see [Events and Delegates](http://go.microsoft.com/fwlink/?LinkID=262176).

--   Reference parameters in client\-side events are not supported.
+-   Reference parameters in client-side events are not supported.

 -   Events cannot have parameters that are enumeration types.